aaravvd/portfolio/Image_Unblur/LAHVIII-project/README.md

 Image-Clarification App using De-Convolutional Neural Networks:

-Convolutional Neural Network: Small -> Big De-Convoultional Neural Network: Big -> Small
+Convolutional Neural Network: Big -> Small De-Convoultional Neural Network: Small -> Big
-Smaller grids creates a more accurate, unblurred image, which is why that was our approach towards unblurring images.
+Use resnets to construct scaled-up image to unblur it

 1) Add image
 2) Run trained model
 3) Model will output unblurred image

 **Warning**: Model was created in 24 hours so it is not super accurate and complications may rise.

-You may want to train it on your own dataset just to be perfectly safe!
+Here is the dataset we used to train this model: https://www.kaggle.com/datasets/atulanandjha/lfwpeople